vv01f/eidolon/README.md

 ##Deploying

-After compiling you will find an executable called `eidolon` in `.stack-work/dist/<arch>/Cabal-<version>/build/eidolon/`, where `<arch>` is your system architecture and `<version>` your current cabal version.
+After compiling you will find an executable called `eidolon` in `dist/dist-sandbox-XXXXXXXX/build/eidolon/eidolon`.
 Copy or link it anywhere you want.
 The executable needs to be accompanied by the folders `config` and `static` and their contents.
 It's best to copy them to your desired destination.

 Also check `config/settings.yml` and set the values there accrding to your configuration.
 Especially the settings for elasticsearch are vital.